Adryna03/Coffee-Order-Data/README.md

 # Projects
 1. Coffee Order Data
-- Description: To analyse total sales, sales by country and top 5 customers
+- Description: To visualise total sales of different type of coffee beans, sales by country and top 5 customers.
 - Tools Used: Excel
 - Techniques Applied: Pivot table; XLOOKUP; Index, Match; Interactive Dashboard
 - Results: Interactive Dashboard of total sales, sales by country and top 5 customers with slicers and timeline.